Gallbladder stones: A closer look

 c.
 Virechana (Therapeutic Purgation)

 Gallstones occur due to a high concentration of Pitta and malfunctioning liver.
-The liver is the organ which controls the Rakta vaha srotas.
+The liver is the organ that controls the Rakta vaha srotas.
 Rakta and Pitta are closely related.
 Virechana is the best treatment for Pitta.

 d.
 Vaman (Therapeutic Emesis)